The Suite Life Movie: Broadcast

 The film aired worldwide on Disney Channel.
 It premiered in the United Kingdom and Ireland on February 17, 2012.
 It premiered in Australia, New Zealand, Singapore, and the Philippines on June 25, 2011.

 Home media

 The film was made available on iTunes starting April 5, 2011 and on Netflix to stream on April 24, 2011.
 As of November 12, 2019, the film, along with both Suite Life series, have been available to stream on Disney+.

 Reception

-Sarah Peel of BSC Kids was positive about the film, saying the film was "typical" but said she was surprised at "just how funny it was".
-She later went on to say that it was a good film for younger children to watch.
-She gave the film a 7 out of 10.
+Sarah Peel of BSC Kids had a positive review of the film saying the film was "typical" but said she was surprised at "just how funny it was".
+She felt it was a good film for younger children to watch, rating the film a 7 out of 10.

 The movie premiered with 5.2 million viewers.
-There were 780,000 viewers when it premiered in the UK and Ireland on February 17, 2012.
+There were 780,000 viewers when it premiered in the United Kingdom and Ireland on February 17, 2012.